 The aim of this qualification is to prepare learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children up to 7 years.

-Therefore, GCSEs are not required on entry or completion.
-It should be noted however that GCSE English and Maths A*-C (or accepted equivalent) is required to count in the staff to child ratios at Level 3 in childcare settings.
-Learners who achieve an EYE qualification but do not have GCSE in English and Maths at grade C or above (or accepted equivalent) can count in the staff to child ratios at Level 2.
+GCSEs are not required on entry or completion.
+It should be noted however that GCSE English and Maths at grades A*-C or grades 9-4 is required to count in the staff to child ratios at Level 3 in childcare settings.
+Learners who achieve an Early Years Educator qualification but do not have GCSE in English and Maths at grade C/4 or above can count in the staff to child ratios at Level 2.

 How will I be taught?

 The guided learning hours for this one year course are a minimum of 486 and learners must gain 61 credits in order to pass.
 To do this they must achieve 23 mandatory units.

 Evidence for these units will be provided in the form of a portfolio of your work, and through competence based assessment carried out in your workplace by a qualified assessor who will offer you support and guidance.
 There is no exam.

 You will be required to attend one teaching session in college per week for 30 weeks to gain the knowledge and understanding needed to complete your portfolio.

 You will need 350 placement hours across three age ranges, and will need the support of a professional within that real work environment.
 This is approximately 12 hours per week.